Why Is Cybersecurity Important?

 Learn Cybersecurity Skills Online With EmergingEd

 If you need to develop a grounding in cybersecurity key concepts and fundamentals, consider the Cybersecurity Foundations and Frameworks course from EmergingEd.
-This 100 percent online, self-paced course—designed by cybersecurity expert Jeffrey Groman, CISSP—can help you understand where your company falls within the contemporary threat landscape, which vulnerabilities are most relevant to you and your assets, and how to prioritize measures to protect yourself against any digital threat.
+This 100 percent online, convenient and flexible course—designed by cybersecurity expert Jeffrey Groman, CISSP—can help you understand where your company falls within the contemporary threat landscape, which vulnerabilities are most relevant to you and your assets, and how to prioritize measures to protect yourself against any digital threat.

 1. Retrieved on October 1, 2019, from forbes.com/sites/louiscolumbus/2017/12/10/2017-roundup-of-internet-of-things-forecasts/#4b5c70d51480